Jumaruba/jtimesched/docs/02_assignment/02_assignment.md

 - `column`: an `int`, representing the column identification number;
 - `isRunning`: a `boolean` that defines if the program will be counting during the test.

 2. **Characteristics of each parameter**: Given that the `column` is an integer, it can be any integer in the range [`Integer.MIN_VALUE`, `Integer.MAX_VALUE`].
 To simplify the test, the row only infers to the first project in the `arProj` list, since the goal is not to check if the function can retrieve the project from a position correctly, but verify if a cell is editable or not.

 The `isRunning` input varies between `false` and `positive`.

 3. **Constraints**: The only constraint valid in this test is the maximum and minimum value of integer.
 4. **Input combination/ Unit test**: The tests analysis 7 situations:
   - `isRunning = false`
       - `column: [1,6]`.
 All the types of column should be editable, except `COLUMN_COUNT`.
       - `column: {0,7,8}`.
 As explained before, these columns are not considered editable and the function should return false upon receiving a `column` parameter with one of these values.
       - `column: [-Integer.MIN_VALUE, -1]`.
 No negative value should be accepted editable.
       - `column: [9, Integer.MAX_VALUE]`.
 All numbers higher than 7 should not be modified,
         since the column doesn't exist.
   - `isRunning = true`
       - `column: [1,4]`.
 Can be modified while the counter is counting.
       - `column: [5,8] U [0,0]`.
 These columns are blocked to be modified while the counter is in execution or are not editable by default.
       - `column: [-Integer.MIN_VALUE, -1]`.
 No negative value should be accepted editable.
       - `column: [9, Integer.MAX_VALUE]`.
 All numbers higher than 7 should not be modified.

 ### Unit Tests and Outcome
+The tests used for this function can be found [here](../../src/test/java/de/dominik_geyer/jtimesched/project/ProjectTableModelTest.java).

 Before starting each test the following function is executed:
 ```java